Donnie Wahlberg: Film and TV career

 Wahlberg's first film acting role was in the 1996 film Bullet with Mickey Rourke and Tupac Shakur.
 Also in 1996, he appeared as a kidnapper in Ransom with Mel Gibson.
 He went back to his home town for a starring role in the South Boston-based film Southie.
 Wahlberg received attention for his role in the 1999 film The Sixth Sense, playing the patient of Bruce Willis' character in the opening sequence.

 In 2001, Wahlberg co-starred as Second Lieutenant C. Carwood Lipton in the television miniseries Band of Brothers.
 He also starred in the 2002–2003 NBC drama series Boomtown as Joel Stevens, a Los Angeles police detective.
 Graham Yost, executive producer and writer of Boomtown, had worked with him in Band of Brothers and was so impressed by his performance that he wrote the role of Joel Stevens specifically for him.

 In 2003, Wahlberg starred alongside Timothy Olyphant, Jason Lee, and his Band of Brothers co-star Damian Lewis as the mentally challenged Duddits in William Goldman and Lawrence Kasdan's adaptation of the Stephen King alien-invasion thriller, Dreamcatcher.
 In 2005, he starred as Detective Eric Matthews in the second installment of the Saw series.
 He reprised the role in Saw III in 2006 and Saw IV in 2007, also appearing in Saw V in 2008 via archive footage from the previous films.

 In 2006, Wahlberg played Lieutenant Commander Burton in the military/boxing drama Annapolis.
 In September 2006, he played the lead role in the short-lived television drama Runaway on The CW.
 The show was canceled in October 2006 due to poor ratings.
 In 2007, he starred in the television film Kings of South Beach on A&E. Also in 2007, he starred on the TV series The Kill Point.

 In 2008, Wahlberg appeared in Righteous Kill and co-starred in What Doesn't Kill You.

-Wahlberg stars as 1st Grade Detective Danny Reagan on CBS's Blue Bloods, a police drama set in New York City.
+From 2010 to 2024, Wahlberg starred as 1st Grade Detective Danny Reagan on CBS's Blue Bloods, a police drama set in New York City.
 In an interview, he said he was drawn to the Blue Bloods role after his experience playing an NYPD detective in a 2005 NBC TV pilot NY70 set in the 1970s that was not picked up.
 He also previously worked with Blue Bloods co-star Bridget Moynahan on an unsuccessful 2008 TNT pilot called Bunker Hill (originally titled Morse Code), and encouraged her to take the role as his sister on Blue Bloods.
 He directed an episode in the show's fourth season.